quocthanh18/LOL-V2/README.md

 *Notes*: Both means that there will be 2 seperate features for the feature, both for blue and red.

 During the matches history crawling, there were some matches that were not a ranked game but stil got returned in the response.
 We will solve this by making another request using this [API](https://developer.riotgames.com/apis#match-v5/GET_getMatch) to get the type of game before fetching the match data.
 Also, since there are only around 7000 players in the highest tier ( 7338 approximately), we will have around 733800 matches to work with, but there will be some duplicates because some players will be in the same match and there will be players who haven't played 100 matches yet so the actual number of matches will be less than that.

+# Completed Data
+After running all the scripts to gather the summonerID, PUUID, matchID, we ended up with 105164 matches.
+With the current API limit, it would take us approximately 35 hours to get the detail of each match.
+Therefore, I came up with an idea to split the data into 4 parts and using 4 different API keys to get the data.
+This way, we can get the data in 10 hours, given that we will have 3 batches with 30000 matches and 1 batch with 15164 matches.
+After about 1 days, because I was having network problems, some scripts were accidentally stopped while I was sleeping, we got 94356 matches.
+This is the final data that we will be working with.

+# Data Cleaning
+At first look, I noticed that there were some columns that should not be zero, e.g blue and red jungle minions under no circumstances should be zero.
+I will be removing these rows from the dataset.